ADGEfficiency/adgefficiency.github.io/_posts/2018-08-02-dqn-tuning.md

 )
 ```

-The hypothesis at this stage was that overestimation bias was causing instability (plus I wanted to try out the DDQN code!).
-The main hyperparameters for this experiment were
+The main hyperparameters for the first experiment looking at the effect of DDQN were

 ```python
 total_steps=400000